 · An order for discussion should be issued on the relationship between Designs B and C. (The relationship between Designs A and B, which establishes a principal design-related design relationship, is not subject to an order for discussion since the provisions of Article 9, paragraph (2) of the Design Act do not apply due to the provisions of Article 10, paragraph (1) of the Design Act.)

-A "wait notice" should be issued for Design A. (For the rest of the explanations, see Item 4-1.)
+A "wait notice" should be issued for Design A.

 4-3.
 Three designs which are similar or not similar and whose applications have been filed on the same date (with a principal design-related design relationship (2))